fridaysystems/inventory-presser/readme.txt

 == Changelog ==

 = 12.2.7 =
+* [Added] Adds a title attribute to the [iframe] shortcode we use to embed credit application forms on web pages for accessibility.
 * [Fixed] Fixes a bug in the Hours widget where Monday would be highlighted as the current day during the last day of the prior week a dealership was open.

 = 12.2.6 =